 One of the leading operators of high-caliber educational programs aboard small cruise ships, Travel Dynamics International offers customized New England voyages guided by distinguished scholars and experts.
 Itineraries cruise Maine’s breathtaking coast, Nantucket and Martha’s Vineyard, as well as Providence and historic Newport, Rhode Island.

 Many cruises arrive/depart or stop at Cruiseport Boston's Black Falcon Cruise Terminal, which recently completed an $11 million renovation.
 The facility has been enlarged 300 percent and includes people-mover ramps and a VIP lounge.
 The Cruiseport is just a short walk to downtown and an easy 10-minute coach transfer from Boston's Logan International Airport.
-Three ships are currently home-based in Boston, the oldest continuously operated port in the Western Hemisphere:
+Several ships are currently home-based in Boston, the oldest continuously operated port in the Western Hemisphere:

 - Norwegian Dawn – 15 Bermuda trips and two Quebec City trips

 - Holland America’s Veendam – Four Bermuda trips and 10 Montreal trips